- Compatible with both Mil-Spec & Commercial carbine buffer tubes

 The Spikes Tactical Lightweight Black Nitride Castle Nut is a quality AR castle nut that weighs in at just 0.53 oz.
 That’s a weight savings of 0.13 oz. compare to Mil-Spec castle nut.
 This is a great option for those of you who need a lightweight castle nut for your build but must balance your desires against your budget.
 While you can find lighter castle nuts on the market, It’s not as expensive as some of the ultra-light offerings you’ll find so it’s perfect for almost any build, not just lightweight competition builds.

 Precision Manufacturing, Quality Materials

 Spikes lightweight castle nut is machined from U.S. Sourced 4140 Chromoly.
-The finish on these lightweight castle nuts is a hardy black nitride coating that blends flawlessly with your Mil-spec blacks.
-It won’t scratch, crack or peel and resists corrosion even in the harshest operating environments.
+The finish on these lightweight castle nuts is a hardy black nitride coating that blends flawlessly with your Mil-Spec blacks.
+It won’t be easily scratch, crack or peel and resists corrosion even in the harshest operating environments.